 - This qualification should give delegates an intermediate level of prehospital care knowledge and clinical practice to deal with a range of prehospital care situations

-Fulfilling the competencies set out in the PHEM skills framework at descriptor level E, this fantastic qualification providers delegates with the knowledge and skills needed to be able to respond to a wide range of prehospital care emergencies, such as: major incidents, fracture immobilisation, sick and injured children, mental health crisis and more.
+Fulfilling the competencies set out in the PHEM skills framework at descriptor level E, this fantastic qualification provides delegates with the knowledge and skills needed to be able to respond to a wide range of prehospital care emergencies, such as: major incidents, fracture immobilisation, sick and injured children, mental health crisis and more.

 This qualification specification provides information for Centres about the delivery of the QA Level 4 Certificate in First Response Emergency Care (RQF) and includes the unit information, assessment methods and quality assurance arrangements.